 4 Creative Ways to Take Advantage of Small Business Week 2021

-Small businesses drive the economy, employing nearly 48% of workers in America (PDF).
+Small businesses drive the economy, employing 47% of workers in America in 2020 (PDF).
 But the last year has been especially challenging for many of these businesses, which is even more reason to celebrate and acknowledge the important role they play in their communities.

 National Small Business Week does just that.
 The weeklong holiday, which traditionally takes place the first week in May, recognizes the contributions of the country's entrepreneurs and small business owners.
 The Small Business Administration, or SBA, launched the holiday 50 years ago.
 The SBA hasn't yet released official dates for Small Business Week 2021, but last year the holiday was postponed to September because of the pandemic, so many are expecting similar timing in 2021.